Am I good enough to go to heaven?

 (John chapter 17, verses 14-17)

-And we can be certain that, as long as we continue this 'walk in the light' - even though we might slip up here and there - we can know that we will enter heaven!
+And we can be certain that, as long as we strive to follow Jesus in this way: even though we might slip up here and there - we can know that we will enter heaven!

 Why do you call me, ‘Lord, Lord,’ and do not do the things which I say?
 Everyone who comes to me, and hears my words, and does them, I will show you who he is like.
 He is like a man building a house, who dug and went deep, and laid a foundation on the rock.
 When a flood arose, the stream broke against that house, and could not shake it, because it was founded on the rock.
 But he who hears, and does not do, is like a man who built a house on the earth without a foundation, against which the stream broke, and immediately it fell, and the ruin of that house was great.